The Catholic Social Media Guide to Digital Evangelism

 - Your audience can spot the off-genre content.
 Anyone who spends time on Facebook knows the “feel” of it.
 Likewise for an avid Twitter follower.
 Something that’s been cross posted to a different platform with NO changes stands out, and people instinctively shy away from it.

 - Posting the same content without edits can look lazy.
 Those who follow your parish on multiple platforms don’t want to see the same content recycled.
 Instead, they’d like to see uplifting content and events on Facebook, witty banter on Twitter, and beautiful images on Instagram.

 Now that you understand a bit more about content genres and have gathered your most ardent supporters, it’s time to focus on the principles of content design.
-Digital evangelization is all about Jesus Christ and his Church, but the way we get there is through engagement.
+Digital evangelism is all about Jesus Christ and his Church, but the way we get there is through engagement.
 And engagement only happens when you catch people’s attention.

 Remember picture and font choice matter.
 You want your messages to draw people in!
 But it’s easy to forget that your No. 1 priority is accessibility.
-You want to make social media evangelization easy for everyone.
+You want to make social media evangelism easy for everyone.

 One key element is looking at how your key parish social media posts are designed and asking yourself, “Is this piece something that everyone can read or watch with ease?”
 You may have followers and strangers who have difficulty understanding your message because of age, poor eyesight, or other physical handicaps.

 Here are a few considerations from the Global Journal of Health Science: